HeroicKatora/zosimos/docs/roadmap.md

 - [x] Functions in the `command` module, stack-based control flow.
 - [x] Generics in the `command` module, monomorphizing when lowering into a `Program`.
-- [ ] Better testing and an exhaustive support matrix.
+- [ ] A better testing approach and an exhaustive support matrix.
+  - [ ] Which color spaces are supported.
+  - [ ] Validation for the discovered resource requirements and the `Limits` structure returned from a program evaluation.
+Since this is used during the selection of an adapter and device, the mechanism for propagating these plays a crucial role in the interoperability.
+  - [ ] More devices to verify the hashing exhaustiveness.
+Or changes that make it redundant.
+Can we eliminate all device-dependent outputs by construction without disastrously compromising the performance?
-- [ ] More operators based on a non-statically typed operator infrastructure including binary and unary operators just derived from their shader.
+- [.]
+More operators based on a non-statically typed operator infrastructure including binary and unary operators just derived from their shader.
   Investigate the ergonomics by changing some explicitly enumerated built-ins that could be runtime.
-- [ ] Non-Linear control flow, possibly scalar runtime values and a concept of dynamic host-side buffers.
-In particular, a read-back operation that isn't an output so that hooks can be written.
+  - [ ] Proper trait bounds on parameters.
+- [ ] An explicit treatment of the 'working color space'.
+Some operators that operate on channels are completely oblivious to whether the image is passed in a special channel encoding.
+For instance, an Oklab may be passed as Lab or LCh or even as RGB.
+Indeed, it may be desired to offer this choice!
+Also note that images with no defined color space may be passed to some images, necessitating the 'ad-hoc' ascription of a working color space to images.

+  The list of supported working color spaces need not consider all texel encodings, indeed it currently is effectively a single entry, `["RGB"]`.
+But this excludes some images from use and with the trait bounds above could be neatly expressed for binary operators that need a consistent one for both inputs.

 ## Medium term